On the critical group of hinge graphs: Hinge graphs with the same base shapes

 We have established the order of a divisor in one factor of the critical group.
 To prove the explicit structure of the critical group, we require both a strict lower and strict upper bound on the rank of the group.
-To do this, we observe that the generators of each factor of the critical group can be used to construct a strict lower bound for the rank of the group by showing that any linear combination of these divisors is linearly equivalent to the zero divisor if all divisors are multiplied by $0$ or an integral multiple of $k-1$.
+To do this, we observe that the generators of each factor of the critical group $\eta_{x,y,i}$ can be used to construct a strict lower bound for the rank of the group by showing that any linear combination of these divisors is linearly equivalent to the zero divisor if all divisors are multiplied by $0$ or an integral multiple of $k-1$.
+Recall that $\eta_{x,y,i}$ denotes the divisor $\eta_{x,y}$ with a $1$ and $-1$ on adjacent cycles in a fixed orientation of the graph.
+It is worth mentioning that this is not a graph invariant; it is a convention we adopt, which will be something to account for in Section \ref{sec:different_bases}.